 Redbooth uses a signature concept called Workspaces, which represent projects.
 Within each workspace, managers create task lists, assign one or more employees to each task, and set deadlines.
 Each user can comment and attach files to any task when needed.

 Workspace display shows each task list appearing as a box on the screen.
-Within task administration boxes, users can initiate immediate communication with other team members through the chat feature.
+Within task administration boxes, users can initiate immediate communication with other team members through the group chat feature.

 Once a manager defines and assigns a task, the designated user instantly gets a notification.
 Team members who have no assigned task can still access the workspace and receive alerts when there are updates.